A challenge to find the number which when written as a word has all the letters in alphabetical order.

 Divide the grid into rectangular pieces so that the area of each piece is the same as the number it contains.

-An extensive collection of Arithmagons arranged in levels according to their features.
-Find the missing numbers in these online, self-checking exercises and discover the wonders of Arithmagons.
+Find the missing numbers in these triangular, self-checking puzzles and discover the wonders of these fascinating structures.

 A puzzle requiring the arrangement of numbers on the function machines to link the given input numbers to the correct output.